Formation and evaporation of strangelets during the merger of two compact stars: Introduction

-\paragraph{ \it{Introduction.--}} One of the oldest and most relevant criticisms of the existence of Strange Quark Stars \cite{Witten:1984rs,Haensel:1986qb} (QSs) is that if QSs exist then neutron stars (NSs) would not exist, because the density of strangelets, i.e. of fragments of strange quark matter produced e.g. in a merger of two QSs, would be large enough that at least one fragment would be captured by every NS (or by its progenitor) forcing the entire star to deconfine and to transform into a QS \cite{Madsen:1989pg}.
-Another quite obvious objection concerns the absence of strangelets detected in experiments: if Witten's hypothesis \cite{Witten:1984rs} is correct, one would expect not only that QSs can exist, but also that strangelets can be stable and with a mass significantly smaller than that of a star.
-Finally, the kilonova signal AT2017gfo also puts constraints on the existence of QSs, since that signal was generated by the formation and decay of heavy nuclei produced from a gas of nucleons ejected from the external layer of the merging stars: any possible deviation from that scheme needs to be investigated.
+One of the oldest and most relevant criticisms of the existence of Strange Quark Stars \cite{Witten:1984rs,Haensel:1986qb} (QSs), i.e. self-bound objects made of absolutely stable strange quark matter, is that if QSs exist then neutron stars (NSs) would not exist.
+The density of strangelets, i.e. of fragments of strange quark matter produced e.g. in a merger of two QSs, would be large enough that at least one fragment would be captured by every NS (or by their progenitors) forcing the entire star to deconfine and to transform into a QS \cite{Madsen:1989pg}.
+Another quite obvious objection concerns the absence of strangelets detected in experiments: if Witten's hypothesis \cite{Witten:1984rs} is correct, one would expect not only that QSs can exist, but also that strangelets can be stable and with a mass significantly smaller than that of a star as a result of the self-binding of strange quark matter.
+Finally, the kilonova signal AT2017gfo \cite{Arcavi:2017xiz,Tanvir:2013pia,Kasen:2017sxr} may be in tension with the existence of QSs.
+The signal was generated by the formation and decay of heavy nuclei produced from a gas of nucleons ejected from the external layer of the merging stars.
+This either implies necessarily the existence of NSs or it requires a mechanism to reconvert strange matter to nuclear matter, which could then produce the observed signal.
+Instead, if QSs cannot co-exist with NSs and if nucleons cannot be abundantly produced in mergers involving QSs, then Witten's hypothesis has to be excluded.